-- Before you begin wash your hands, surfaces and utensils.
+- Before you begin, wash your hands, surfaces, utensils, and produce.

-- Place skillet over medium-high heat and add oil.
+- Put frying pan over medium-high heat and add oil.

-- Shake excess water from greens and roughly chop them into bite-size pieces.
-Add greens to skillet.
-If all of the greens won’t fit in the skillet, cook them in batches.
+- Shake excess water from greens and roughly chop them into bite-sized pieces.
+Add greens to frying pan.
+If all of the greens won't fit in the frying pan, cook them in batches.